 The DEGREES function uses the following argument:

-- Angle (required argument) – It is the angle in radians that we wish to convert to degrees.
+Angle (required argument) – This is the angle in radians that we wish to convert to degrees.

 Before we go into detail about the DEGREES function, let’s quickly understand the conversion between radians and degrees.
 It is calculated by the relationship: